 Jennifer Connelly is sadly wasted, again.
 As in Ang Lee’s otherwise underrated Hulk, she’s relegated to second-billing below the computer effects.
 The great Kathy Bates fares even worse in a role anyone could have played.
 As for the legendary John Cleese’s cameo as a mad scientist, I assume the idea was to cast a slightly kooky personality with a British accent to project intelligence to dumb American audiences.
 But the formerly manic Cleese has mellowed out so much in his later years that they could have just cast any old Brit.

 The original Day the Earth Stood Still was quite obviously a Cold War parable, if a little muddled in its particulars.
 This version skirts the politics of war, choosing instead to recast the basic premise as an eco-parable.
-Much like M. Night Shyamalan’s Happening (read The Dork Report review), New York’s Central Park is ground zero for an ecological catastrophe.
+Much like M. Night Shyamalan’s The Happening, New York’s Central Park is ground zero for an ecological catastrophe.
 Part of Klaatu’s mission is to save samples of the Earth’s biosphere, which the Secretary of Defense (Bates) explicitly equates to the Biblical tale of Noah’s Ark.

 Wikipedia notes the film was a largely green production, in which the crew recycled or donated props and costumes, and utilized a central intranet to reduce paper waste.
 But within the story itself, for an alien concerned about cleaning up the Earth, Klaatu is quite content to ride back and forth from Manhattan to New Jersey in a gas-guzzling SUV (the manufacturer of which no doubt provided product placement).